DilanCF/ENEE447-notes/lecture notes/Lecture07.md

 z was added in order to improve the situation

-Without z, all the readers tht are coming after wards will end up qing at rsem.
-Instead of lettnig a tug-of-wat with the rsem in bout the writer and reader, if it is not using the queue, the writer may get to go.
+Without z, all the readers tht are coming afterwards will end up queuing at rsem.
+Instead of letting a tug-of-wat with the rsem in bout the writer and reader, if it is not using the queue, the writer may get to go.

 ![alt text](img/Lecture07/image-7.png)